Property (T) for groups graded by root systems: Estimating relative Kazhdan constants

 We will use the following auxiliary result. \begin{Lemma} Let $(Z,\mu)$ be a measure space and $z\to V(z)$ a measurable field of Hilbert spaces over $Z$.
 Let $A(z)$ and $B(z)$ be subspaces of $V(z)$.
 Put $A=\int_Z^\oplus A(z)$ and $B=\int_Z^\oplus B(z)$.
 Then for any measurable subset $Z_1$ of $Z$ such that $\mu(Z\setminus Z_1)=0$, \end{Lemma}

 \begin{proof} Let $a=a(z)\in A(z)$ and $b=b(z)\in B(z)$ be two vectors.
 Then

 \end{proof} \begin{Corollary} Let $G$ be a countable group generated by subgroups $X_1,\ldots, X_k$.
-Then $\codist(X_1,\ldots,X_k)$ is equal to the supremum of the quantities $\codist (V^{X_1},\ldots, V^{X_k})$, where $V$ runs over all non-trivial irreducible unitary representations of $G$.\end{Corollary} \begin{proof} Let $V$ be a unitary representations of $G$ without $G$-invariant vectors.
-By \cite[Theorem F.5.3]{BHV}, $V\cong \int_ZV(z)d\mu(z)$ for some measurable field of irreducible $G$-spaces $V(z)$ over a standard Borel space $Z$.
-Put Then, $Z_0$ is a measurable subspace of $Z$, and since $V$ does not have non-trivial $G$-invariant vectors, $\mu(Z_0)=0$.
-Thus, by Lemma \ref{directint},
+Then $\codist(X_1,\ldots,X_k)$ is equal to the supremum of the quantities $\codist (V^{X_1},\ldots, V^{X_k})$, where $V$ runs over all non-trivial irreducible unitary representations of $G$.\end{Corollary} \begin{proof} Let $V$ be a unitary representation of $G$ without $G$-invariant vectors.
+By the same argument as in Lemma~\ref{relirreducible}, $V\cong \int_ZV(z)d\mu(z)$ for some measurable field of irreducible $G$-spaces $V(z)$ over a measure space $(Z,\mu)$.
+Put Since $V$ has no nonzero $G$-invariant vectors, $\mu(Z_0)=0$, whence by Lemma \ref{directint},

 \end{proof}